1894 USFSA Football Championship: Participants

 The first national championship in team sports in France was the high schools rugby football championship in 1891.
 Its success prompted the Parisian clubs to start a championship for football as well.
 So, in 1894, it was decided to hold a "championship" among the volunteering football clubs of the U.S.F.S.A.
 The tournament gathered six teams, of which 4 were clubs from Paris, thus making it seem more of a championship of Paris rather than a French championship.

 Format

 The competition was played under a knockout cup system.
 Four clubs, Standard AC, International AC, White Rovers and CA Neuilly took part in a preliminary round, while Club Français and Cercle Pédestre d'Asnières received a bye to the semi-finals.
 All the matches took place on the Racing Club de France grounds in Levallois.
-The donater of the trophy was a wealthy sports-loving American businessman, James Gordon Bennett.
+The donator of the trophy was a wealthy sports-loving American businessman, James Gordon Bennett.